GU-DataLab/Demographic-Inference/DITL/README.md

 	* Python script to train a model **from scratch**.
 	* Command: python classifier.py --inference_type xxx --bin_type xxx --epoch xxx --fix_seq_len xxx
 	  	* inference_type: gender/age
-		* bin_type: two/three/four, for age only
+		* bin_type: for age, you can choose two/three/four.
+For gender, this attribute will be ignored whatever you type
 		* epoch: number of epochs to run
 		* fix_seq_len: number of posts to use
 	* To run the dummy example, execute